nielssorensen/OpenEmu-wiki/User-guide:-Cue-sheets-— loading-CD-based-games.md

 1. OpenEmu will not load CD-based games from an archive (e.g., `.zip`) file.

-2. Game discs are sometimes distributed with the CD audio in MP3 or WAV format; OpenEmu can not load games in this format.
-Removing any references to the `.mp3` or `.wav` files from the cue sheet will allow OpenEmu to load the disc properly, but the game will probably not have any sound.
+2. Game images are sometimes distributed with the CD audio (sometimes called ["Redbook Audio"](https://en.wikipedia.org/wiki/Compact_Disc_Digital_Audio)) in MP3 or WAV format.
+OpenEmu can not load games in this format.
+Removing any references to the `.mp3` or `.wav` files from the cue sheet will allow OpenEmu to load the disc properly, but the game will probably not have any music.